nicholaswmin/fsm/README.md

       Formal terminology is unnecessarily complex for the purposes of this documentation therefore its intentionally avoided.

-[^2]: Javascript does not support *multiple inheritance*, a commonly misused
-      mechanism that easily leads to various modelling issues.
+[^2]: FSMs are rare and perfect candidates for *inheritance* since an object
+      `is-an FSM`.

+      Javascript doesn't support *multiple inheritance* so expecting to inherit from this package an `FSM` would exclude inheriting other desired behaviours.

-      On the other hand, *composition* namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.
+      *Composition* namespaces the API of the composited behaviour which doesn't feel idiomatic when it comes to FSMs.
       i.e `light.fsm.turnOn` feels misplaced compared to `light.turnOn`.

 [^3]: Describes a function that takes an non-finite/infinite no. of arguments.